chrisant996/clink/docs/clink.md

 - Some key binding sequences have changed; see [Customizing Key Bindings](#keybindings) for more information.
 - Match coloring works differently now and can do much more; see [Completion Colors](#completioncolors) for more information.
-- Old settings and history migrate automatically if the new `clink_settings` and `clink_history` files don't exist (deleting them will cause migration to happen again).
-To find the directory that contains these files, run `clink info` and look for the "state" line.
+- Old settings and history migrate automatically if you use the same profile directory when upgrading.
+If you use a different profile directory, then you can still migrate the old settings and history by copying certain files.
+See below for details.
 - Script compatibility should be very good, but some scripts may still encounter problems.
 If you do encounter a compatibility problem you can look for an updated version of the script, update the script yourself, or visit the [clink repo](https://github.com/chrisant996/clink/issues) and open an issue describing details about the compatibility problem.
 - Some match generator scripts might need adjustments to become fully compatible with the `autosuggest.enable` setting.
 - Some settings have changed slightly, and there are many new settings.
 See [Configuring Clink](#configclink) for more information.

+### Migrating between different profile directories

+All versions of Clink use the same default profile directory location.
+If you haven't overridden the profile directory, then your settings and history will automatically migrate when upgrading to newer versions of Clink.

+If you choose to use a different profile directory, then you can still make migration happen by copying certain files:
+1. When using Clink v0.4.9 you can use `clink set` to find the settings file path.
+2. When using newer versions of Clink you can use `clink info` to find the profile directory.
+3. Copy the `settings` and `.history` files from the old directory into the new directory.
+4. If you already have a `clink_settings` or `clink_history` file in your new profile directory, then you'll need to rename them in order for migration to happen (e.g. add `.txt` to the names).
+5. Close the Clink session(s) and open new ones.

 <a name="configclink"></a>